 - Has the government of Belize approved a COVID-19 vaccine for use?
 Yes

 - Are vaccines available in Belize for U.S. citizens to receive?
-Yes, vaccines are available for foreign residents in Belize including U.S. citizens.
-Vaccines are not available at this time for tourists visiting Belize.
+Yes, vaccines are available for foreign residents in Belize including U.S. citizens age 12 and older.

 - Which vaccines are available in Belize?
-At this time the AstraZeneca Vaxzevria is available in Belize
+At this time the AstraZeneca Vaxzevria and the Pfizer-BioNTech are available in Belize.

 - Visit the FDA’s website to learn more about FDA-approved vaccinesin the United States.